HeveraletLaidCenx/inochi2d-docs/docs/source/creator/nodes/index.rst

 | The properties of a Node are accessed via the Inspector panel, depending on the type of the Node, the items in the Inspector panel will change.
 |
-| The Inspector Panel's contents are divided in to sections which can be collapsed by clicking their header, Each section contains settings for a specific subtype of that Node.
+| The Inspector Panel's contents are divided into sections which can be collapsed by clicking their header, Each section contains settings for a specific subtype of that Node.
 |
 | For example, a *Part* Node is based on the *Drawable* Node type, which in turn is based on the *Node* type.
 As such you will see properties for Node (Transform), Drawable and Part as sections.